awesomerank/awesomerank.github.io/lists/luqmaan/awesome-transit.md

 - [OneBusAway GTFS Modules](https://github.com/OneBusAway/onebusaway-gtfs-modules/wiki) - A Java-based library for reading, writing, and transforming public transit data in the GTFS format, including database support.
 - [GTFS to SQL ★20 ⏳2Y](https://github.com/TransitFeeds/GtfsToSql) - Parses a GTFS feed into an SQL database (used in [TransitFeeds.com](http://transitfeeds.com/))
 - [SQL to GTFS ★4 ⏳2Y](https://github.com/TransitFeeds/SqlToGtfs) - Convert an SQLite file generated with "GtfsToSql" back to a zipped GTFS file.
-- [Go GTFS Parser ★19 ⏳1Y](https://github.com/geops/gtfsparser) - A GTFS parsing library for Go
+- [Go GTFS Parser ★21 ⏳1Y](https://github.com/geops/gtfsparser) - A GTFS parsing library for Go
 - [GTFS Feed Parser](https://github.com/OsmSharp/GTFS) - .Net/Mono implementation of a GTFS parser
 - [Node-GTFS](https://github.com/brendannee/node-gtfs) - Loads transit data from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/), unzips it and stores it to a MongoDB database and provides some methods to query for agencies, routes, stops and times.
 - [GTFS-viz](https://github.com/vasile/GTFS-viz) - Ruby script that converts a set of GTFS files into a SQLite database + GeoJSONs (needed by the [Transit Map ★247 ⏳2Y](https://github.com/vasile/transit-map) web application)
-- [GTFS-OSM-Sync ★48](https://github.com/CUTR-at-USF/gtfs-osm-sync) - A Java tool for syncrhonizing data in GTFS format with [OpenStreetMap.org](http://www.openstreetmap.org/).
 - [gtfs-sequelize ★12](https://github.com/evansiroky/gtfs-sequelize) - Node.js library modeling the static GTFS using [sequelize.js](http://sequelizejs.com/).
 - [gtfslib-python ★24](https://github.com/afimb/gtfslib-python) -  An open source library in python for reading GTFS files and computing various stats and indicators about Public Transport networks.
 - [multigtfs ★37](https://github.com/tulsawebdevs/django-multi-gtfs) - A Django application to import and export GTFS